r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

         i It must be numeric or character.
       Caused by error:
-        Must extract element with a single valid subscript.
+        Must extract element with a single valid subscript. x Subscript has the wrong type `logical`. i It must be numeric or character.
     Code
       (expect_error(vec_as_location2(mtcars, 10L), class = "vctrs_error_subscript_type")
       )